Assam floods: Death toll touches 6, over 8 lakh people in 1,556 villages affected

 Dhemaji, Lakhimpur, Biswanath, Sonitpur,Darrand, Baksa, Barpeta, Nalbari, Chirang, Bongaigaon, Kokrajhar, Goalpara, Morigaon, Hojai, Nagaon, Golaghat, Majuli, Jorhat, Dibrugarh, Tinsukia and Sibasagar are the districts that were worst hit by floods.
 Three more people were killed taking the total to 6 deaths.

-Over 7,600 people who have been have been forced to leave their homes and take shelter in 68 relief camps.
+Over 7,600 people who have been forced to leave their homes and take shelter in 68 relief camps.
 The floods have also affected 27,864 hectares of crops, said reports.

 In Barpeta water entered houses, affecting normal life.
 Among the 17 districts, Barpeta is the worst-affected with over 85,000 people seeking shelter, said the Assam State Disaster Management Authority.